 - 1. Keyacris scurra (Rehn, 1952), Key's Matchstick Grasshopper (family Morabidae) are small (females ~25 mm, males ~18mm), slender, wingless grasshoppers characterised by slant faces, splayed hind femora and ensiform antennae.
 This species occurs in several colour forms, with brown being the most common (Farrow 2018).
 Within the species there are two parapatric chromosomal races (15 chromosome and 17 chromosome), which are indistinguishable by external features (Key 1987).
 The distribution of Keyacris scurra overlaps with that of Acrida conica (Giant Green Slantface), the nymphs of which resemble Keyacris scurra.
-A. conica can be differentiated from K. scurra by the presence of wing buds (which are absent in K. scurra) (R. Farrow in. litt.
+Acrida conica can be differentiated from K. scurra once wing buds appear (which are absent in K. scurra) (R. Farrow in. litt.
 Sept 2018).
-Another similar species, K. marcida, occurs to the west of the distribution of K. scurra and is apparently parapatric.
-At three places in New South Wales (NSW) K. scurra and K. marcida occur 14-16 km apart (Key 1981). - 2.
-Historical records of Keyacris scurra, Key's Matchstick Grasshopper occur across the wheat and grazing belt in Victoria (Vic.), Australian Capital Territory (ACT) and NSW (White 1956, 1957, 1963; White et al. 1963; Rowell and Crawford 1995, 1999).
+Additionally, A. conica lacks a triangular gap between the base of the head and the thorax, which is present on all matchstick grasshoppers (M. Kearney in litt.
+Dec 2019).
+Species from the genera Achurimima, Heidi and Vandiemenlla are also similar in appearance to Keyacris and the collection of specimens from novel locations allows the presence of this species to be unambiguously determined.
+Another similar species, K. marcida, occurs to the west of K. scurra and is apparently parapatric.
+At three places in NSW these species (K. scurra and the related K. marcida) occur within 14-16 km of each other (Key 1981). - 2.
+Historical records of Keyacris scurra, occur across the wheat and grazing belt in Victoria (Vic.), Australian Capital Territory (ACT) and NSW (White 1956, 1957, 1963; White et al. 1963; Rowell and Crawford 1995, 1999).
 Most occurrence records for K. scurra are from primary and secondary native grasslands with areas containing tall stands of Themeda triandra and known food plants (particularly species of the family Asteraceae) (Rowell and Crawford 1995).
-Land uses where the species is most often reported include cemeteries, railway easements, travelling stock routes and conservation reserves.
-Recently, a small number of photographic records have been attributed to this species from atypical habitats such as wet sclerophyll forest, montane low forest, grassy box woodlands, heathland, and montane grasslands (R. Farrow in litt.
-July 2018).
-Unlike other grasshoppers, this species does not disperse over large distances, so observations of K. scurra are indicative of resident populations rather than dispersing individuals. - 3.
-Keyacris scurra feeds on a range of native and introduced species, preferring smaller ephemeral plants to larger perennial species, the latter consumed when small ephemerals are not available (Blackith and Blackith 1966).
-Although K. scurra does not feed on Themeda, this grass may provide protection from predators or climatic stressors and it is present at most known localities (White 1956).
-In a very few reported locations where incidental photographic records have been attributed to this species, there is an absence of both Themeda and Asteraceae species, suggesting that K. scurra may exist in areas that lack these habitat features (R. Farrow in litt.
-July 2018).

-- 4. Observations on breeding suggest that Keyacris scurra only produces a single generation per year with eggs hatching over December and January (White 1956).
-Most males reach maturity by May but females overwinter as nymphs and do not mature until the spring (White 1956).
-Copulation has been observed in nature from September to the end of November (White 1956).
-Fecundity is low with the maximum number of eggs reported per female being 40 with an average of 25 (White 1977). - 5.
+Land uses where the species is most often reported include cemeteries, railway easements, travelling stock routes and conservation reserves. - 3.
 The current geographic distribution of Keyacris scurra is inferred to be highly restricted.
-Based on all records available in the period 2008-2019, including unvouchered credible observations, the extent of occurrence (EOO) is 15,906 km2 and the area of occupancy (AOO) is 68 km2 (ALA 2018; A. Hoffman in litt Feb 2018; R. Farrow in litt.
-June 2018; Canberra Nature Map 2018; ANIC 2018; Kearney in litt.
-Feb 2019).
+Based on all records available in the period 2009-2019, including 23 locations from a recent survey of 62 known sites and 30 previously unsurveyed sites (M Kearney in litt.
+December 2019) and other available records (ALA 2018; A. Hoffman in litt.
+Feb 2018; R. Farrow in litt.
+June 2018; Canberra Nature Map 2018), the extent of occurrence (EOO) is 32,809 km2 and the area of occupancy (AOO) is 124 km2.
 The EOO is based on a minimum convex polygon encompassing all known locations, the method for assessing EOO recommended by IUCN (2017).
 The area of occupancy is estimated using a 2 km x 2 km grid cell, the scale recommended for assessing AOO by IUCN (2017).
-The extent of native grasslands and grassy woodlands with a suitable disturbance history is also highly restricted (see Keith 2004; Environment ACT 2006), although further survey is required to refine geographic range estimates. - 6.
-White (1956) considered that Keyacris scurra was already geographically restricted and had undergone decline.
-Since the 1950s and 1960s the geographic distribution of K. scurra appears to have continued to decline (based on available records).
-Records from the 1950s and 1960s indicate that the EOO was 93,070 km2 and AOO was 560 km2 (White 1956, 1957, 1963; Rowell and Crawford 1995, 1999; Pullen 2000; Mulvaney 2012; A. Hoffman in litt Feb 2018; Atlas of Living Australia 2018; R. Farrow in litt.
-June 2018; OEH Bionet 2018; Canberra Nature Map 2018; ANIC 2018; Kearney in litt.
-Feb 2019).
-The geographic range has apparently contracted with average reductions over a ten-year period of 39.5% (AOO) and 30.0% (EOO) calculated between 1955 and 2018 (Hope and Law 2018).
-Survey effort for K. scurra was higher in the 1950s and 1960s (when this species was used extensively in cytological investigations, see Grodwohl 2017) than the following decades so available data are temporally biased. - 7.
-The species is now absent from some previously known sites.
-A survey in 2017 of twelve of White's (1956) listed sites located two individuals, one in each of two nearby cemeteries at Gundagai and Gundagai South, and it was not recorded and may be locally extinct at sites which were previously studied intensively (e.g. Murrumbateman and Benalla) (Hoffman in litt.
-2018).
-The species may now be extinct in Victoria (Victorian SAC 2018).
-Local extinctions in NSW and ACT have been documented.
-Jones (1993, cited by Rowell and Crawford 1995) revisited 13 known sites in the ACT and NSW and found the species was absent from all of these sites.
-Rowell and Crawford (1995, 1999) did not detect the species or found the habitat was unsuitable at 4 known sites.
+While new sites are expected to be found the geographic range estimates are not expected to significantly increase as the extent of native grasslands and grassy woodlands with a suitable disturbance history is also highly restricted (see Keith 2004; Environment ACT 2006).
+The species is now absent from many previously known sites.
+Surveys undertaken between 2017 and 2019 found this species at 23 locations (including 11 new locations) (M. Kearney in litt.
+December 2019).
+Other local extinctions in NSW and ACT have been documented; Jones (1993, cited by Rowell and Crawford 1995) revisited 13 known sites in the ACT and NSW and found the species was absent from all of these sites.
+Rowell and Crawford (1995, 1999) either did not detect the species or found the habitat was unsuitable at 4 known sites.
 The species is apparently locally extinct at Blundells Flat in the ACT (Butz 2004).